Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 See also [Referansearkitektur for datautveksling](https://doc.difi.no/nasjonal-arkitektur/nab_referanse_arkitekturer_datautveksling/#overskrift-grunnleggende-publisering)

+## Event Principles and pattern

+During the analysis the following principles and pattern has been applied

+### Expose events through REST-API

+- Use of REST-API ensures low complexity for consuming events
+- REST-API URLS and parameters are uses for filtering

+### Small events
+- The events will only contain a small amount of data.
+If more information is needed this is available from the resource itself
+- Every event links to the resource affected by the event.

+### Consumers keep track of their status
+- Consumers will

+### Time is used for sequencing

+- The published time is the parameters used for sorting events

+### Events does not change

+- Events for a resource are never changed.
+A new event can revert an earlier event

+ ### Events are stored for a limited time

+ - Events will be available for 3 months.  (todo: needs to be verified)

 ## Proposed Event Architecture

 To reduce complexity for clients and reduce lock-in to a specific product the proposed solutions is to build